Snaacky/thewiki/docs/tutorials/comparison.md

 ## <Additional dependencies>

-## Scaling dependency: Allows for scaling filters to work (required)
+## Scaling dependencies: Allows for scaling filters to work (required)
-##from vskernels import EwaLanczos
+##from vskernels import Hermite, EwaLanczos

 ## Tonemapping dependencies: Allows for tonemapping filters to work (required)
 ##from awsmfunc.types.placebo import PlaceboColorSpace as csp